Stanton63b1/Stanton63b1/README.md

 ### AWS Solutions Architect Associate Certification
 After passing my AWS CCP I took a few weeks to spend with the family during the holiday time.
 My wife also had a knee surgery that i took some time to help her recover from and get back on her feet.
 I started studying using Adrian Cantrill's SAA course in Feb 2024.

+(Update 2/21/24) After diving into this course it has turned out to be more than i had anticipated, not in a bad way as i have been learning so many new and exciting ways to build using AWS.

 #### Study Materials